 Glenn Browning – Senior Engineer – WSUD and Urban Stormwater – Linked in Profile

 Glenn Browning is a Civil Engineer at Healthy Land and Water and an expert in stormwater management and water-sensitive urban design.
-Glenn has over 17 years experience in the water management industry and has worked on major projects including the Gold Coast Desalination Plant, the Brisbane River Flood Study, the Clem Jones Tunnel and the North Lakes Development.
+Glenn has 20 years experience in the water management industry and has worked on major projects including the Gold Coast Desalination Plant, the Brisbane River Flood Study, the Clem Jones Tunnel and the North Lakes Development.

 Glenn is part of Healthy Land and Water’s Water By Design team and is responsible for working with the community and industry to encourage sustainable water management and develop policy and innovative frameworks for Water Sensitive Urban Design.
 Glenn regularly leads training courses to showcase the benefits of sustainable water management and he helps design, construct and manage community projects to restore waterways in South East Queensland.